Sierra Leone: Education

 Education in Sierra Leone is legally required for all children for six years at primary level (Class P1-P6) and three years in junior secondary education, but a shortage of schools and teachers has made implementation impossible.
-Two thirds of the adult population of the country are illiterate.
+Two thirds of the adult population are illiterate.

 The Sierra Leone Civil War resulted in the destruction of 1,270 primary schools, and in 2001, 67% of all school-age children were out of school.
 The situation has improved considerably since then with primary school enrolment doubling between 2001 and 2005 and the reconstruction of many schools since the end of the war.
 Students at primary schools are usually 6 to 12 years old, and in secondary schools 13 to 18.
 Primary education is free and compulsory in government-sponsored public schools.

-The country has three universities: Fourah Bay College, founded in 1827 (the oldest university in West Africa), University of Makeni (established initially in September 2005 as The Fatima Institute, the college was granted university status in August 2009, and assumed the name University of Makeni, or UNIMAK), and Njala University, primarily located in Bo District.
-Njala University was established as the Njala Agricultural Experimental Station in 1910 and became a university in 2005.
+The country has three universities: Fourah Bay College, founded in 1827 (the oldest university in West Africa), University of Makeni (established initially in September 2005 as The Fatima Institute, the college was granted university status in August 2009, and assumed the name University of Makeni, or UNIMAK), and Njala University, which was established as the Njala Agricultural Experimental Station in 1910 and became a university in 2005.
 Teacher training colleges and religious seminaries are found in many parts of the country.

 Health

 The CIA estimated that the average life expectancy in Sierra Leone was 57.39 years.

 The prevalence of HIV/AIDS in the population is 1.6%, higher than the world average of 1% but lower than the average of 6.1% across Sub-Saharan Africa.

 Medical care is not readily accessible, with doctors and hospitals out of reach for many villagers.
 While free health care may be provided in some villages, the medical staff is poorly paid and sometimes charge for their services, taking advantage of the fact that the villagers are not aware of their right to free medical care.

-A dialysis machine, the first of its kind in the country, was donated by Israel.

 According to an Overseas Development Institute report, private health expenditure accounts for 85.7% of total spending on health.